 - Management.
-On this screen, alter Gateway access privileges, SNMP, and UPnP settings. - Reporting.
+On this screen, alter Gateway access privileges, SNMP, UPnP, and WT-82 settings. - Reporting.
 If you want to view or save activity logs, click this tab. - Diagnostics.
-Use this screen to do a Ping Test. - Factory Defaults.
+Use this screen to do a Ping Test. - · Backup&Restore.
+The Backup&Restore tab allows you to back up and restore the Gateway's configuration file. - · Factory Defaults.
 If you want to restore the Gateway's factory defaults, use this screen. - Firmware Upgrade.
-Click this tab if you want to upgrade the Gateway's firmware.
+Click this tab if you want to upgrade the Gateway's firmware. - Reboot.
+This tab allows you to do a soft or hard reboot of your Gateway.